 1. Horsetail Falls

-Your first waterfall will be Horsetail Falls, starting from the east end of the corridor.
+Your first waterfall will be Horsetail Falls, starting from the corridor’s east end.
 Free parking is available across the street.

 The gorgeous waterfall has a 176-foot drop, which looks like a horsetail when viewed from the side.
 You can cross the street from the parking lot to see it.